GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Simulation Experiment

 \para{Grasp Planning, Execution, and Evaluation.} The optimized grasps are passed to Moveit!~\cite{chittamoveit} to generate trajectory plan.
 To minimize collision, instead of planning to the grasp pose, we plan the trajectory to a pre-grasp configuration 5cm linearly behind the actual grasp pose.
 The robot performs the grasping by moving the end-effector towards the object and closing its grippers.
 To execute the plan, we use a configuration-space controller to closely mimic and execute the planned trajectories.
 As IsaacGym is deterministic across sessions, only one execution attempt of each trajectory was performed.
 A grasp was termed as \emph{successful} if the target object is held by the gripper fingers after the trajectory was executed.
 Note that this measure of success excludes the intention criteria (which is subjective and handled separately).

 \para{Baseline Methods.} We compared the following methods: \begin{itemize} \item \method{} as described with all four classifers. \item \method{} with only the S-classifier.
-This ablation uses a single criteria (stability) and is similar to the refinement used in GraspNet~\cite{mousavian20196} and its variants. \item Ablations of \method{} by removing criteria, e.g., SE denotes that only the stability and execution classifier were used.
-These ablations enable us to see if excluding important criteria leads to more failures. \item Sample-and-Filter, termed as ``Filter'', is a popular approach due to its simplicity and ease of implementation. \end{itemize}
+This ablation uses a single criteria (stability) and is similar to the refinement used in GraspNet~\cite{mousavian20196} and its variants.
+This baseline serves to represent grasping methods where only a single criteria is applied. \item Ablations of \method{} by removing criteria, e.g., SE denotes that only the stability and execution classifier were used.
+These ablations enable us to see if excluding important criteria leads to more failures. \item Sample-and-Filter, termed as ``Filter'', initially samples candidate grasps and subsequently filters them according to a predefined threshold of the grasp utility function.
+When used with the GraspNet VAE (as in our experiments), this baseline represents a modern deep-generative approach to grasping that allows for multiple criteria. \end{itemize}